WLMG

 WLMG has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
-The transmitter site is off Behrman Highway in the Algiers neighborhood of New Orleans.
+Its transmitter site is off Behrman Highway in the Algiers neighborhood of New Orleans.
 WLMG broadcasts in the HD Radio hybrid format.

 History

 WWL-FM

-On March 15, 1970, the station first signed on the air as WWL-FM.
+The station first signed on the air as WWL-FM, on March 15, 1970.
 It was owned by Loyola University of the South, now known as Loyola University New Orleans.
 Loyola also owned WWL-TV and AM powerhouse WWL.

 WWL and WWL-FM had the same call sign but separate formats.
 The AM was a full service middle of the road station, while WWL-FM played beautiful music.
-It featured quarter hour sweeps of instrumental cover versions of popular songs with Hollywood and Broadway show tunes.
+It featured quarter-hour sweeps of instrumental cover versions of popular songs with Hollywood and Broadway show tunes.

 Top 40 and easy listening

 In the mid-1970s, station management decided to go in a radically different direction, seeking a younger demographic for WWL-FM, as the FM flipped to a Top 40 format.
 However, the flip occurred during an era where most young people still were listening to inexpensive AM radios for their favorite hits.
 The station failed to make much headway against AM Top 40 leader WTIX.

 By May 1976, WWL-FM returned to easy listening music.
 The format featured mostly instrumental songs with several soft vocals each hour.
 On December 26, 1980, to separate the FM station's image from its AM and TV counterparts, the call letters were changed to WAJY.
 The station, calling itself "Joy 102," moved closer to a 50/50 mix of instrumentals and vocals, some from soft rock artists such as Elton John, Olivia Newton-John, Stevie Wonder and Chicago.